NEVER, EVER TRY TO ERASE THE PAST!

 The Garza clan spread all over, a few stayed at the ranch.
 Caroline and Ramona moved to the US because of their husbands, but the majority stayed in Mexico and did very well.
 Ramona was five years older and managed to survive successfully after the passing of her husband almost forty years ago, a successful rentier in the San Gabriel Valle.
 About a month after Tex’s funeral, we were invited to Mona’s lavished 80th birthday celebration, I drove Caroline to the party, we met with family whom I hadn’t seen in twenty something years, but right there and then she decided to impress her cousins celebrating their sister Ramona (we all kindly called Mona), begging them to come have dinner at her home before they left California.

-We all felt embarrassed knowing her outrageous greed, poor Tex, how much time he wasted trying to talk some sense into her.
-We learned to stay out of her sight and out of her mind.
-People who didn’t know we were related, complained about her when she owned a garment store down in Baja: perhaps lack of social skills; such as like welcoming people when they walked in the store, things like asking if they needed or were looking for something, she had a petty way of snapping at people for inquiring, always suspicious, expecting them to shoplift from the store.
+People who didn’t know we were related, complained about her when she owned a garment store down in Baja: perhaps it was due to her lack of empathy and social skills; small things such as greeting or welcoming people, when they walked into the store, or politely asking if they needed or were looking for something, she had a petty way of snapping at people for inquiring the price of things, always suspicious, expecting them to shoplift from her store, pressing her upper lip tightly and frowning at people even I, wouldn't want to return just to avoid that ugly look.

-After investing huge amounts of money and years of effort to build the liquor store in Baja California, it turned out that none of her cousins or family wanted to visit her at her beach house.
-She didn’t earn the locals trust or sympathy, they started calling her “la Chilanga”, a denigrating label for persons from the capital.
 Five years later Tex had enough of the nightmarish ocean front lifestyle, packed up and went back to Los Angeles.
 Caroline stayed on another year attempting to salvage her an unfulfilled dream, selling everything after a year of emotional stagnation she reunited with her husband under the condition that inside their home they wouldn’t talk to each other and she wouldn’t meld with Tex’s finances any more.
 They appeared “normal” to the outside world, hermetically concealing their failure, no one, not even the grandchildren would suspect just how miserable they were.

-Caroline’s lived in the South bay area, a two-hour drive from San Gabriel Valley.
-Her plan was to be the center of attention and need me to cook supper and bring the audience to her.
+Caroline’s lived in the South bay area, a two-hour drive from San Gabriel Valley where Mona lived.
+Her plan was to be the center of attention and she need me to cook supper and bring the audience to her.
 Also for the evening to be a smash hit she decided on the menu; a traditional seasonal dish from the central part of Mexico, “Chiles with Nogada” that requires Poblano peppers, stuffed with a mixture of ground beef, onions, garlic, tomato paste, candied citron, almonds, raisins, pear and spices, topped with white walnut sauce and garnered with pomegranate seeds, an exquisite old recipe.
 It takes fifteen hours to soak and peel the walnuts, another seven hours to prepare the whole meal for ten guests, knowing that my uncles rarely traveled to the US or to the southern part of Mexico, they had never tasted such a dish.

 This alone was good reason to take on the laborious endeavor, a once in a lifetime occasion.
 We agreed and planed well ahead; my mother brought out her best china, dinnerware and ironed the tablecloths, I cleaned the house, patios and cooked.
-By ten a.m. everything was ready, I was dressed and just before leaving the house to pick them up, a woman knocked at the door, and stated she had brought the “chiles rellenos” for Caroline.
+By ten a.m. everything was ready, I was dressed and just before leaving the house to pick up my uncles, a woman knocked at the door, and stated she had brought the “chiles rellenos” for Caroline.
 I asked my mother why did she order those “chiles”?
 She responded that they were for my sister.
 I could not stay and argue with her, I felt very disturbed over the fact that she never said a word about these other “Chiles”.

 Hoping the traffic wasn’t too bad, I got in Tex’s big SUV and drove two hours to pick up my uncles in San Gabriel and drove another two hours back to Caroline’s home and took them back after supper, an eight-hour journey.
 When we arrived my sister and husband were not at my mother’s home.
 I asked Caroline if she forgot to tell them the time because I knew Victoria was always casually late?
 She simply said; “I told them to come after six, because she didn’t want them to eat any of the “Nogada chiles”; Why?
 I thought to myself, if I had prepared thirty peppers and enough walnut sauce to spare.
 Why did she order more of the regular “chiles rellenos” from that woman?
 This was so unexpected but there was nothing I could do or say, it was her home and her food.